snowdrop/release-manager/README.md

 ### Init release repositories for a new Major.Minor

-Whenever a new Major.Minor release occur some of the git repositories used in the release process need some restructuring.
+Whenever a new Major.Minor release occurs:
-For instance, a new `sb-<major>.<minor>.x` branch must be created in the `snowdrop/spring-boot-bom` github repostory and a new folder in the `middleware/build-configurations` gitlab repository must also be created.
+* a new `sb-<major>.<minor>.x` branch must be created in the `snowdrop/spring-boot-bom` github repostory
+* a new folder in the `middleware/build-configurations` gitlab repository must be created.

 This command performs these operations automatically.

+> NOTE: The previous release is used as a source of information.
+It is used as the source for the new `snowdrop/spring-boot-bom` github repostory branch and as the source for the new `build-configurations` configuration.

 ```bash
 java -jar target/issues-manager-$(xpath -q -e  "/project/version/text()" pom.xml)-runner.jar \